4ahmnm2021-G3-G4/01-maze-audiocode-LH03/README.md

 Freepik and Flaticon

 ### Project state:
-99%/100% finished
+100%/100% finished
 <progress max="100" value="2"></progress>

 ### Limitations:
-Some things don't work as expected or just not at all
+Some things don't work as expected, for example the basket and the key.

 ### Lessons Learned: